Paul Joseph Cini: Aftermath

-Cini was eventually arraigned on seven charges, four of which carried a maximum penalty of life imprisonment.Life Sentence Meant to Deter Plane Hijacking; 12 April 1972; "Ottawa Citizen"; retrieved 29 November 2022; p.
-17; Text: "...he was slugged unconscious in a wild struggle with the crew as the plane descended virtually blind toward Calgary on a cloudy night..."
+Cini was eventually arraigned on seven charges, four of which carried a maximum penalty of life imprisonment.
 In April 1972, Cini was convicted of all charges and sentenced to life imprisonment.
 He was, however, paroled after 10 years (in 1982).
 In December 1975, for actions taken during the flight, Flight Attendant Dohey was awarded the Cross of Valour for bravery; Flight Purser Arpin received the Canadian Star of Courage; and Captain Ehman received the Medal of Bravery.
 No other injuries were reported from the event—other than Cini's cracked skull—even though he had at one time accidentally discharged his shotgun during the hijacking.

 Legacy

 This hijacking was followed just 11 days later with the skyjacking of Northwest Orient Airlines Flight 305, an event that featured what appeared to be another hijacker's successful escape by parachuting out from the plane into the Northwestern United States wilderness.
 This hijacker was known only by the pseudonym D. B. Cooper.